Fact: Zombies aren’t real. But HTC’s virtual reality headset might convince you otherwise…

 Tickets are now on sale at £30 a-piece, and are available for single-purchase, or as a group of up to 10.

-“Virtually Dead is a pioneering immersive experience that uses virtual reality technology from HTC Vive to help members of the public join the fight against a sinister zombie virus,” says a spokesperson for the project.
+“Virtually Dead is a pioneering immersive experience that uses virtual reality technology from HTC Vive to help

 The whole hour-long production, which runs every hour – every day between March 19 and April 3 – takes place over half a kilometre.